steven-frasica/theater-6-react/README.md

 Theater6 is a movie search app built with React, React Router, Axios, and the OMDb API.
-Users can search for movies, sort results by date or rating, open a dedicated details page for a selected title, and return to the same search they came from.
+Users can search for movies, sort results by date or rating, open a details page for a selected title, and return to the same search they came from.

 This project helped me practice working with routed React views, async API